lscheffler/bin2text/README.md

 * Faster processing of PJX and groups of corresponding PJXs
 * _git commit_ integration
 * Processing of group of files that can not be addressed with FoxBin2PRG interface
+* Processing tables bound to databases by just calling the database

 ---
 ### Requirements